d-shap/plex/README.md

    ```
    sudo pxutil showRoutes
    ```
-2. In the output find 3 IPs
+2. In the output of the previous command find 3 IPs:
     * Docker IP address (for example, 172.17.0.2)
     * Network IP address (for example, 172.17.0.0)
     * Gateway IP address (for example, 172.17.0.1)